What is the solar potential of your region? Here are 2 maps of France showing average sunshine reflecting the energy potential of solar energy.

-We recall that a liter of petroleum fuel has a calorific value of the order of 10 kWh.
-Assuming a boiler efficiency of 0.8, one m2 of panel will give the equivalent of 770 / (10 * 0.8) = 96,25L of fuel oil or roughly, taking into account various estimates: 100L per m2 of panel.
+We remind you that a liter of petroleum fuel has a calorific value of around 10 kWh.
+Assuming a boiler efficiency of 0.8, one m2 of panel will give the equivalent of 770 / (10 * 0.8) = 96,25L of fuel oil, or roughly, given the various estimates: 100L per m2 of panel.

 Depending on your current fuel consumption, so you can estimate the number of m2 required to fully compensate your oil consumption.

-We noted ideally because the reality is not so ideal precisely.
-Indeed; in winter, solar thermal (due to the rather low heating temperatures reached) only allows to heat domestic hot water or to add heat (before the boiler) to the conventional heating circuit.
-To switch to 100% solar, you need a low temperature heating floor (or walls).
+We noted ideally because the reality is precisely not so ideal.
+Indeed; in winter, solar thermal energy (due to the fairly low heating temperatures reached) can only be used to heat domestic hot water or to supplement the conventional heating circuit (before the boiler).
+To switch to 100% solar, you need a low-temperature heated floor (or walls).

-This is why very few people use solar as heating: the vast majority of installations aim to heat only domestic hot water (which constitutes on average and approximately 10 to 15% of the annual energy consumption ).
+This is why very few people use solar for heating: the vast majority of installations aim to heat only domestic hot water (which constitutes on average and about 10 to 15% of the annual energy consumption). ).

-This brief calculation shows that the profitability of thermal solar is difficult to achieve for people (the vast majority of us) who do not reason that the financial calculation.
-Subsidies and various aids, as explained on one page of this site, do not change much… (quite the contrary!)
+This brief calculation shows that the profitability of solar thermal is difficult to achieve for people (the vast majority of us) who do not understand that the financial calculation.
+Subsidies and various aids, as explained in a page of this site, do not change much… (on the contrary!)

-This will be the case as long as the non-renewable nature of fossil fuels and their induced pollution are not taken into account in their costs or until the ecological aspects come after the financial aspects during a purchase…
+This will be the case as long as the non-renewable nature of fossil fuels and their induced pollution are not taken into account in their costs or that ecological aspects take precedence over financial aspects during a purchase ...

-The moral aspect (abuses by certain multinationals) should, ideally, also work in favor of the choice of non-fossil fuels ...
+The moral aspect (exactions of certain multinationals) should, ideally, also play in favor of the choice of non-fossil fuels ...

-Is this not the basis of an econological society and no longer solely petroleum-financial…
+Isn't that the basis of an ecological society and no longer just oil and financial…